chapacais/my-gym-buddy/README.md

 # My Gym Buddy

-My Gym Buddy is a web app for schedueling your workout plan.
+My Gym Buddy is a web app for scheduling your workout plan.
 Built with Vue.js, utilizing the local storage to store the workouts for each user.

 # Initial state
 <img src="src/assets/prints/print1.jpg">